Tez01/Bomb/README.md

 ### * Phase 4
   The only knack is to understand a little big chunk of assembly code.
 Only comprehension for assembly is required.

+### * Phase 5
+  Its easy.
+Just need assembly comprehension skills and knowledge of which registers stores input arguments and how.